pvonmoradi/netq/README.md

   in the specified priority (note CSV format).
 The `-e` switch in this case would act on the passed finders.
 The global `-v` switch enables debug logs

+- `netq p -r "ip-api.com"` : Print the raw response of the remote API without any postprocessing.
+Useful for manually extracting parameters other than IP or country.
+Output varies depending on finder services

 - `netq -6 p` : Print public IPv6 of the machine

 - `netq ls` : List available interfaces